gowthamreddyde/Linux/owner-ship-permissions.md

 R+W = 4+2 =6
 R+W+X = 4+2+1 = 7

-Below line denotes read access to user and no access to group and others.
+for example Below line denotes read access to user and no access to group and others.
 ```
 chmod 400 [file-name]
 ```